 More severe droughts and reduced winter snowpack

 As temperatures warm, the prevalence and duration of drought is expected to increase.
-California experienced its worst drought in recorded history between 2011 and 2016, and climate models unanimously project increased drought in the American Southwest, including a growing risk of “mega-droughts” that last more than two decades.
+California experienced its worst drought in recorded history between 2011 and 2016, and climate models unanimously project increased drought in the southwest, including a growing risk of “mega-droughts” that last more than two decades.

 Rising temperatures are also leading to reduced mountain snowpack and earlier snowmelt in the West.
 These trends can exacerbate water scarcity by disrupting the timing and availability of water supplies.
 Reduced water availability forces greater tradeoffs between competing water use, including agriculture, ecosystems, and urban areas.